cnvogelg/amitools/doc/vamos.md

 # vamos - virtual Amiga OS

-## The virtual AmigaOS runtime (aka Wine for Amiga :)
+## Introduction: The virtual AmigaOS runtime (aka Wine for Amiga :)

-vamos is a tool that allows to run AmigaOS m68k binaries directly on your Mac or PC.
+vamos is a tool that allows to run AmigaOS m68k CLI binaries directly on your Mac or PC.
 It emulates the AmigaOS by providing implementations for some functions of the Exec and DOS library.
 It will run typical console binaries that do not rely on user interface (intuition) or graphics stuff.
 Its main focus is to run old compilers and assemblers to have some sort of "cross" compilers.

-This approach will not run any applications or games using direct hardware register access - for this a machine emulator like FS-UAE is the tool you will need...
+This approach will not run any applications or games using direct hardware register access - for this use case a machine emulator like FS-UAE is the tool you will need...

+Remember, vamos is an API level emulator and never will be a full Amiga system emulator like WinUAE or FS-UAE!!

+## Overview on the Building Blocks

-vamos uses the native Musashi m68k CPU Emulator written in C to run m68k code.
-I added a simple memory interface that provides some RAM space for the program code and added an interface for python to trap library calls and emulate their behavior in Mac OS.
+vamos uses the native Musashi m68k CPU Emulator written in C to emulate m68k code.
+I added a simple memory interface that provides some RAM space for the program code and added an interface for python to trap library calls and emulate their behavior in Python.

+Every call to a library is trapped during execution and realized with own Python code or simply ignored if no trap is defined.

+All public in memory structures (e.g. ExecBase) are also provided. vamos implements a memory handler to allocate and free structures used in the heap of a program or for library data exchange.

+## Status

+While at the beginning, vamos was a work in progress and mostly a proof of concept that proved to be very instructive and even fairly fast.
+Its a playground for me to learn lots about AmigaOS, its binaries, its libraries and how they work together...

+With the help of many contributors it evolved into a useable CLI program emulator today that runs many Amiga devtools and is even able to build complex Amiga projects including AmigaOS itself!

-# Features
+## Features

 * Fast m68k CPU emulation with Musashi CPU Emulator
 * Supports native library loading for application libs (e.g. SAS sc1.library)